agn453/HI-TECH-Z80-C/README.md

 ## Introduction

-In this repository I intend to supply updates and enhancements to the HI-TECH C Compiler for Z80 v3.09 running natively under CP/M or under emulation using RunZ80, SIMH or ZXCC.
+This repository contains the HI-TECH C Compiler for Z80 v3.09 along with updates and enhancements.
+It runs natively on a Zilog Z80/Z180/Z280 processor under the CP/M operating system or under emulation on your Windows/Linux/macOS system using RunCPM[^1], SIMH AltairZ80[^2] or ZXCC[^3].

 Each release is a consolidated milestone with various updates and patches applied.
+You should read this README.md file for details.

 The latest release is V3.09-17 (see Modification History below).